zhangyunhao116/bio/readme.md

 FixedReadAll reads from r into a preallocated slice until an error or EOF.

-About 30% faster than `io.ReadAll`, save 80% memory compared to `io.ReadAll`.
+About 30% faster and save 80% memory compared to `io.ReadAll`.

 ```
 name                          time/op